 A digital Canadian dollar could help protect our economy by ensuring Canadians always have an official, safe and stable digital payment option in the Canadian dollar.
 And only a central bank can guarantee that public interest—not profit—is the top priority.

 A digital dollar would complement cash, not replace it.
 Bank notes will continue to be available to Canadians even if we introduce a digital currency.
 So people who prefer cash can continue to use it.

 How you can get involved

 We want to hear from you.
 Your input will help us make decisions about the design of a digital Canadian dollar.

-- share your input with researchers, technology specialists and senior decision-makers to inform policy and design decisions
+- share this feedback with researchers, technology specialists and senior decision-makers so they can consider it when making policy and design decisions

-- publish a report that summarizes what we heard
+- publish a report later this year that summarizes what we heard

-There will be many opportunities for you to join the conversation about a digital Canadian dollar.
+You'll have many opportunities to join the conversation about a digital Canadian dollar.
 We’ll continue to listen to you as our work progresses.